Frequently Asked Questions

 What is the NBS BIM Toolkit?

 The free-to-use NBS BIM Toolkit provides step-by-step help to define, manage and validate responsibility for information development and delivery at each stage of the asset lifecycle.
-Discover the essentials in our 3 minute video, highlighting the key benefits and features.
+Discover the essentials in our introduction to the toolkit, highlighting the key benefits and features.

 How much does the NBS BIM Toolkit cost?